2023 Most Popular Online Nursing Schools in North Carolina

 Full Nursing at North Carolina A & T State University Report

-Carolinas College of Health Sciences came in at #9 in this year’s edition of the Most Popular Online Nursing Schools in North Carolina ranking.
-Carolinas College of Health Sciences is a fairly small public school located in the large city of Charlotte.
+Carolinas College of Health Sciences ranked #9 on this year’s Most Popular Online Nursing Schools in North Carolina list.
+Carolinas College of Health Sciences is a small public school located in the large city of Charlotte.

 Nursing majors at Carolinas College of Health Sciences take out an average of $23,000 in student loans while working on their egree.

-University of Mount Olive landed the #10 spot in the 2023 rankings for the best nursing programs.
-Located in the fringe town of Mount Olive, UMO is a private not-for-profit school with a small student population.
+University of Mount Olive did quite well in this year’s ranking of the best schools for nursing students.
+It came in at #10 on the list.
+Located in the town of Mount Olive, UMO is a private not-for-profit college with a small student population.

 On average, nursing graduates from UMO take out $25,000 in student loans while working on their degree.